 VR Cover is a face cover that prevents sweat from soaking into your Oculus Quest 2 padding.
 It is an essential Quest 2 accessory that every user should have on hand.

 The Oculus Quest 2 Elite Strap equips the headset with a premium padded headband.
 By default, the Quest 2 is a front-heavy device that will weigh on your forehead.
 The Elite Strap has a hard lining to better handle the Quest 2’s weight.
 It makes fitting the Quest 2 to your head a much more accessible experience.

 These two accessories can make you more comfortable and ready to play Population: ONE.

 Games in Population: ONE run between 10 and 20 minutes long and it is easy to use up your battery.
 Consider buying an external battery pack and rechargeable controller batteries so that you can extend your playtime easily.

 As an added bonus, an external battery pack will act as a nice counterweight to your headset.
 This will keep the pressure off your forehead and make it fit better all around.

 The elite strap with battery pack is the official solution from Oculus, but the external pack below with some Velcro will do just fine.
 For your controllers, simple rechargeable ones from Amazon are the way to go.

 No products found.

-- One 4-pack of AA high-capacity rechargeable batteries (2400mAh) ideal for professional or everyday use
+- One 4-pack of pre-charged rechargeable AA high-capacity batteries (2400mAh); ideal for professional or everyday use

-- Comes pre-charged and ready to use; can be fully recharged, back up to 100% capacity, even after 3 years; can be recharged hundreds of times with minimal power or capacity loss
+- Comes pre-charged and ready to use; can be fully recharged, back up to 100% capacity, even after 3 years; can be recharged up to 400 times with minimal power or capacity loss

 Use a Gun Stock